Fairness Without Harm: An Influence-Guided Active Sampling Approach: Empirical results

 In this section, we empirically demonstrate the disparate impact across groups and present the effectiveness of the proposed Fair Influential Sampling method to mitigate the disparity.

-\subsection{Experimental Setup}
+\subsection{Experimental setup}

-We evaluate the performance of our algorithm on four real-world datasets across three different modalities: CelebA \citep{liu2015deep}, UCI Adult \citep{asuncion2007uci} and COMPAS \citep{angwin2016machine}.
-We present more details about the datasets in Appendix \ref{appendix:dataset_setting}.
-We implement the fairness constraint $\phi(\cdot)$ using three common group fairness metrics: difference of demographic parity (\texttt{DP}), difference of equality of opportunity (\texttt{EOp}) and difference of equal odds (\texttt{EOd}).

-We compare our method with five baselines: 1) Base (ERM): directly train the model solely on the labeled dataset $P$; 2) Random: train the model on the dataset $P$ and a subset of $Q$ by random sampling; 3) BALD \citep{branchaud2021can}: active sampling according to the mutual information; 4) ISAL \citep{liu2021influence}: selects unlabeled examples based on the calculated influence in an active learning setting.
-We apply model predictions as pseudo-labels.
-5) Just Train Twice (JTT) \citep{liu2021just}: reweighting those misclassified examples for retraining.
+We evaluate the performance of our algorithm on three real-world datasets across three different modalities: CelebA \citep{liu2015deep}, UCI Adult \citep{asuncion2007uci} and Compas \citep{angwin2016machine}.
+We implement the fairness loss $\phi(\cdot)$ based on three common group fairness metrics: difference of demographic parity (\texttt{DP}), difference of equality of opportunity (\texttt{EOp}), and difference of equal odds (\texttt{EOd}).
+We compare our method with five baselines: 1) Base (ERM): directly train the model on the training dataset $P$; 2) Random: train the model on dataset $P$ and randomly sampled data from $U$ with inquired true labels; 3) BALD \citep{branchaud2021can}: active sampling according to the mutual information; 4) ISAL \citep{liu2021influence}: selects unlabeled examples based on the calculated influence in an active learning setting.
+We apply model predictions as pseudo-labels; 5) Just Train Twice (JTT) \citep{liu2021just}: reweighting those misclassified examples for re-training.
 Here, we examine a weight of 20 for misclassified examples, marked as JTT-20.
 Recall that we present the average result of the classifier $\mathbf{w}_t$ outputs from Algorithm \ref{alg:fair_influential_sampling}.
-Additional details on datasets and hyper-parameters are in Appendix \ref{appendix:experimental_settings}.
+The general term ``\textit{fairness violation}'' is utilized to quantify the absolute differences based on fairness metrics, such as DP and EOd.
+More details on datasets and hyper-parameters are provided in Appendix \ref{appendix:dataset_setting}.